-Huge Bets, Fast Buzzer: Sports Bettor Smashes Jeopardy!
+Huge Bets, Fast Buzzer: Sports Bettor Smashes 'Jeopardy!'
 Records

 Last week, he won $131,127 in a single game, setting yet another new record.
 He answered every single question correctly that he buzzed in for.
 Before his appearance on the show, the previous single-day record in regular play was $77,000.

-For comparison, Ken Jennings, the show's most successful player ever during non-tournament play, had won $410,158 after 12 games, according to The Jeopardy Fan.
+For comparison, Ken Jennings, the show's most successful player ever during nontournament play, had won $410,158 after 12 games, according to The Jeopardy Fan.

 This is absolutely insane.
 I've always wanted to see someone try Jeopardy! wagering this way who had the skills to back it up. https://t.co/PYj6MDsXjs— Ken Jennings (@KenJennings) April 18, 2019